-Response to the 2018 Advisory Vote on Executive Compensation and Future Advisory Vote
+Response to the 2020 Advisory Vote on Executive Compensation and Future Advisory Vote votes were "For" the compensation paid to our named executive officers;

-At the 2018 annual meeting, the stockholders of the Company had the opportunity, pursuant to SEC regulations, to have an advisory vote to approve the compensation paid to the named executive officers.
+At the 2020 annual meeting, the stockholders of the Company had the opportunity, pursuant to SEC regulations, to have an advisory vote to approve the compensation paid to the named executive officers.
 The results of the vote were as follows:

-- 46,833,611 votes were "For" the compensation paid to our named executive officers; - 445,570 votes were "Against" the compensation paid to our named executive officers; and - 66,916 votes abstained.
+1,123,998 votes were "Against" the compensation paid to our named executive officers; and 117,521 votes abstained.

-Based on the above results, approximately 98.92% of votes cast at the 2018 annual meeting supported the compensation paid to our named executive officers.
-Our Committee considered these results in light of the Company's corporate structure, and determined that no significant changes were required to the Company's compensation program as a result of the vote.
+Based on the above results, approximately 97.4% of votes cast at the 2020 annual meeting supported the compensation paid to our named executive officers.
+Our Committee considered these results in light of the Company's corporate structure and determined that no significant changes were required to the Company's compensation program as a result of the vote.

-Following a stockholder non-binding advisory vote at the 2017 annual meeting, the board of directors adopted a policy to conduct future stockholder non-binding advisory votes regarding the compensation to be paid by the Company to its named executive officers every one year.
+Following a stockholder non-binding advisory vote at the 2017 annual meeting, the board of directors adopted a policy to conduct future stockholder non-binding advisory votes regarding the compensation to be paid by the Company to its named executive officers each year.
 This policy will remain in effect until the occurrence of the next advisory vote on the frequency of the say-on-pay vote or until the board of directors determines that a different frequency for such advisory vote is in the best interest of the Company's stockholders.